 Succulents are the easiest, most resilient, prolific and beautiful plants for Pacific Northwest Gardens.
 If you have them, you know this!!
 These low-lying plants grow wonderfully along garden pathways or rock walls, needing little attention.
 The intermittent summer rain squalls are enough for them!
-They present with bright flower spikes in early summer and can even change color with extreme drought later on. *Bonus*
+They present with bright flower spikes in early summer and can even change color with late summer heat. *Bonus*

 I really love to use ferns in the landscape!
 They're versatile, abundant, inexpensive, and quite beautiful with their spikes of bright green, grayish-purple and orange.
 They can grow BIG or small, as with all plants, depending on how much they like their environment!
 These are a few of my favs!
 And here's a few pruning tips!

 1. Healthy patch of our native Sword Fern.
 It's clearly 'picture perfect' and all the dead fronds have been clipped away.